dun4d/demuxstj/README.md

 Sahara 5 in 1 Flash Memory

-.STJ is not designed to be played but just stored.
+STJ is not designed to be played but just stored.

 Inside the file is an MJPEG stream peppered with u8 raw audio at either 8000, 11025 or 22050 khz.
 Generally video was shot at 320x240 and 30 or 15 FPS.